EmperorCookie/wildstruck/README.md

 # Installation

 Find the [latest release](https://github.com/EmperorCookie/wildstruck/releases) and download `wildstruck.zip`.
 There is no installation, the executable can just be ran.

-To install the Python library, use `pip install wildstruck`, but be aware that it does not inlcude the default config file nor the biomes-test file.
+To install the [Python library](https://pypi.org/project/wildstruck/), use `pip install wildstruck`, but be aware that it does not inlcude the default config file nor the biomes-test file.

 # Usage

-Execute "wildstruck.exe" in a command-line to see the help.
+Execute `wildstruck.exe` in a command-line to see the help.

 ## Example